Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Found another bug with the shopping bag where it wasn't displaying the amount selected on the individual product page.
 - insert bag total bug
 Fix was inside the "contexts.py" file.
 'Quantity' was being filled in the dictionary from "item_data" which was from the outer for loop but instead, I needed the quantity to just be the quantity from the inner for loop.

+In my checkout page, everything rendered as expected apart from the individual item images, subtotal and grand_total:
+- insert image of checkout page
+The bug was due to an issue with my "div" content.
+All the content, including product image, subtotal, details etc, needed to be enclosed in <div class="col-12 col-lg-6 order-lg-last mb-5">, insted only the content showing correctly eg. the subtotal header, was enclosed in this div.
+Corrected the issue and now all the information is displayed in the right format.